 - Repeat the description of the unwanted behavior as many times as needed during the conversation.
+Be consistent.
 When they try to deflect, brush this off and repeat your request the same way each time.

 - Blaming you

-- Saying hurtful things as a defense, turning blame back on you
+- Saying hurtful things to you

 - Bringing up embarrassing things you’ve done in the past

 - Characterizing you as ungrateful, making you feel guilty for things that have no bearing on the current discussion

 - Focusing on your past mistakes or failings

 - Have a clear sense of why previous attempts have failed.
 Maybe you back-pedaled or apologized when the offender was hurt or upset.
 Resist the temptation to acquiesce, take it back, or to rescue the offender from their hurt.